AiM-Technologyz/UpDawg-Smart-Contract/README.md

 Once deployed on the blockchain, the Launchpad will be in effect and initially the TRX Reserve will have 1 TRX sent by DawgDAO in exchange for 21 million UDAWG tokens to set the price of UDAWG tokens as : 21 Million UDAWG = 1 TRX.

 ## Price Formula
-The price formula of UDAWG token is - UDAWG Total Supply dvided by Total TRX in UpDawg Reserve.
+The price formula of UDAWG token =
+(Total Supply of UDAWG Token) / (Total TRX in UpDawg Reserve)

 ## dawgDEX
 The conclusion of Launchpad marks the inception of the dawgDEX.
 The exchange fee will be set at 1% for purchasing tokens and 10% for selling tokens.
 The exchange fee will automatically change based on the TRX reserve of the UpDawg contract, according to the below Fee Schedule.